Testing Causal Quantum Theory: Conclusions

 {\bf Competing Interests} \qquad There are no competing interests.

 10pt

 {\bf Data accessibility} \qquad This work does not have any experimental data.

 10pt {\bf Ethics statement} \qquad This work did not involve any active collection of human data 10pt {\bf Funding statement} \qquad This work was partially supported by a grant from FQXi and by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research and Innovation.
-10pt {\bf Acknowledgements} \qquad I thank Jess Riedel, Nicolas Gisin and Renato Renner for helpful comments.
+10pt {\bf Acknowledgements} \qquad I thank Jess Riedel, Nicolas Gisin and Renato Renner for helpful comments and Gerard Milburn for pointing out an error in an earlier draft.